 Appraisers work hard and try to be as prepared as possible before arriving on-site for an inspection.
 Part of this preparation includes researching your home among public records.

+Sometimes, appraisers drive 100 miles or more to complete a home appraisal.
 When your appraiser is unfamiliar with your neighborhood, the subjective nature of an appraisal takes a backseat to data from public record.

 If you feel that your appraiser doesn’t understand your neighborhood, this can be grounds for an appeal.
 Be sure to notify your lender as soon as you’re aware of the issue.